aleybovich/yabre/README.md

 Javascript functions can have any unique valid names; anonymous functions are also allowed and prefferred.

 You can define multiple conditions within the `conditions` block.
-The engine will evaluate the conditions starting from the specified `startCondition` when calling `RunRules`.
+The engine will evaluate the conditions starting from the specified `startCondition` when calling `RunRules`; if `startCondition` is not provided, the engine will look for a condition with `default` property that equals `true`.

 Note that the JavaScript functions defined in the YAML file have access to the `context` object, which allows you to read and modify the context data during rule execution.